MicrosoftDocs/intellicode/docs/share-models.md

 You can share your model with as many people as you like via the sharing feature.
 Team members can't retrain the model but they do see the same completion recommendations as you do.

-## Add a user-associated team model
+## Add a user-associated team completions model

 To use a model link that someone shared with you, follow these steps: